Job Market Candidate

-Applied Microeconomics, Corporate Finance and Governance, Financial Market
+Applied Theory, Corporate Finance and Governance, Financial Markets

 A Unique “T+1 Trading Rule” in China: Theory and Evidence , 2012, with Ming Guo and Zhiyong Tu, Journal of Banking and Finance 36, 575–583.

 Boards of Directors, Corporate Governance and the Market for CEOs, 2014, Job Market Paper.